kaidez/kaidez.com/_posts/2011-02-07-html5-project-series-1-homepage-wireframe.md

 First, let’s see what what HTML5 Doctor has to say about this:

   > There’s been a lot of confusion over the difference (or perceived lack of a difference) between the  and  elements in HTML5.
 The  element is a specialised kind of ; it has a more specific semantic meaning than  in that it is an independent, self-contained block of related content.
 We could use , but using  gives more semantic meaning to the content.
   By contrast  is only a block of related content, and  is only a block of content…To decide which of these three elements is appropriate, choose the first suitable option:

-  - Would the content would make sense on its own in a feed reader?
-If so use
+  > - Would the content would make sense on its own in a feed reader?
+If so use `<article`> .

-  - Is the content related?
-If so use
+  > - Is the content related?
+If so use `<section>`.

-  - Finally if there’s no semantic relationship use
+  > - Finally if there’s no semantic relationship use `<div>`.

-  [Read the whole article (no pun intended) »][25]
+  > [Read the whole article (no pun intended) »][25]

 So...